beerriot/starlink-ping-loss-viewer/README.md

 list will request a fresh dump of data from the dish.

-If the rendering is successful, then below the selection box and the handful of buttons and fields next to it at the top at the top, a large white space with a bunch of colored squares will appear.
+If the rendering is successful, then below the selection box and the fields next to it at the top at the top, a large white space with a bunch of colored squares will appear.

 Each red square is a 1-second interval where some number of pings was dropped, and the dish reported that they were dropped because of some